ATAR – courses and subjects FAQ

 Category B courses are courses that don't provide an adequate background for tertiary studies, but they can contribute to the ATAR when combined with Category A courses.
 No more than two units of Category B courses can be included with the ATAR calculation.
 Examples include Human Services and Hospitality.

-For a Category B course to be included in the ATAR calculation, you must be enrolled in the course with the Board of Studies NSW and sit an exam.
+For a Category B course to be included in the ATAR calculation, you must be enrolled in the course with the Board of Studies, Teaching and Educational Standards (BOSTES) and sit an exam.

 Some TAFE-delivered HSC VET (TVET) courses are Category B courses.
-Others are endorsed by the Board of Studies NSW and contribute to the HSC, but not the ATAR.
-ATAR courses (either Category A or Category B) must be Board Developed courses for which the Board of Studies NSW conducts examinations that yield graded assessments.
+Others are endorsed by the Board of Studies, Teaching and Educational Standards (BOSTES), Teaching and Educational Standards (BOSTES) and contribute to the HSC, but not the ATAR.
+ATAR courses (either Category A or Category B) must be Board Developed courses for which the Board of Studies, Teaching and Educational Standards (BOSTES), Teaching and Educational Standards (BOSTES) conducts examinations that yield graded assessments.

 Only ATAR courses can be used in the calculation of the ATAR.
 The ATAR is calculated from an aggregate of scaled marks of ATAR courses, including two units of English and the best eight units from the remaining courses (according to the ATAR rules).